jstremme/DATA512-Research/a1/README.md

 # DATA512 A1

-This project uses the Pagecounts and Pageviews APIs documented in Step 1 below to query for the number of Wikipedia views in recent years.
-This reproducible analysis culminates with a plot of mobile, desktop, and total Wikipedia traffic over the course of these years.
+The goal of this project is to use the Pagecounts and Pageviews APIs documented in Step 1 below to query for the number of Wikipedia views in recent years and display them in a plot by following reproducible steps.
+The plot displays mobile, desktop, and total Wikipedia traffic over the course of the years queried.

 Note that at each step, data is saved to the `data` directory within the repository, while the final `wiki_views.png` resides in the top level directory.
 The `data` directory contains 5 API call result JSONS and one CSV file with aggregated page view data.

 # Step 1: Data Aquisition
-- Sample code for accessing the Wikipedia API was made available for re-use under a CC0 license.
+- Sample code for accessing the Wikipedia API was made available for re-use under a CC0 license: https://creativecommons.org/share-your-work/public-domain/cc0/
 - Wikimedia Foundation REST API terms of use: https://www.mediawiki.org/wiki/REST_API#Terms_and_conditions
 - Legacy Pagecounts API: https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts
 - Modern Pageviews API: https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews